DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 });
 ```

+> Note that selector's property getters and client functions are asynchronous.
+If you need their resulting value in your code, use the `await` keyword.
+>
-Note that the `await` keyword can be omitted when specifying a selector property in an [assertion](../assertions/README.md).
-This activates the [Smart Assertion Query Mechanism](../assertions/README.md#smart-assertion-query-mechanism).
+> However, you can omit `await` when you pass a selector property or a client function value into an [assertion](../assertions/README.md).
+In this instance, TestCafe uses its [Smart Assertion Query Mechanism](../assertions/README.md#smart-assertion-query-mechanism) to wait until the value is available.
+This makes your tests more stable.

 ## Get a Page Element Using Custom Logic